Gpotet/angular2-sug/README.md

-Step 2 of the workshop: Add a list of contacts
+Step 3 of the workshop:
+- Extract our contacts to a service